1. Summary of material accounting policies

 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases are charged to the Statement of Profit and Loss on a straight-line basis over the period of the lease unless the payments are structured to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increases.

-Amortisation is provided on straight line method over the useful life of asset as assessed by the management.
-Amortisation is charged on pro-rata basis for asset purchased / sold during the year.
+Depreciation is provided on straight line method over the useful life of asset as assessed by the management.
+Depreciation is charged on pro-rata basis for asset purchased / sold during the year.
+The useful life of depreciation are reviewed and adjusted if appropriate at the end of each reporting period.

 As a lessor